ThomasKWD/redaxo4_api_json/README.md

 Assuming public content header `Access-Control-Allow-Origin: *` is always sent.

-The structure of JSON is similar to [Redaxo](https://redaxo.org) structure.
+The JSON resembles the category structure of [Redaxo](https://redaxo.org).
+But it can only return 1 category level and its immediate sub categories in 1 response.

 Only articles and categories with status "online" are returned.

 Currently _all_ "metainfo" data available is included.

-"createdate" and "updatedate" contain UNIX time stamps.

 Some fields are redundant, but provide better understanding esp. when a client parses categories and articles separately.